tanx1825/MINI-PROJECT-4-SEM-/README.md

 2>Inspect

-3>visualizing the dataset (Using Python tools like matplotlib, wordcloud modules to visuialize our data.)
+3>cleaning and transform

-4>cleaning and transform
+4>visualizing the dataset (Using Python tools like matplotlib, wordcloud modules to visuialize our data.)

 5>model the data for training the Machine Learning Model to predict whether the content is Offensive or Not.